Skip to Content

 Annual data as of December 31 — end of each reporting year

-1. TRCR and DART are calculated per the US OSHA definition for the Total Recordable Incident Rate (TRIR) and the Days Away, Restricted or transferred (DART) Rate.
+1. TRCR and DART are calculated per the U.S. OSHA definition for the Total Recordable Incident Rate (TRIR) and the Days Away, Restricted or transferred (DART) Rate.
+Which are calculatedper 100 full time employees.

 Our management system approach to environmental, health, and safety (EHS) includes:

-• EHS Policy and Global EHS Directives that establish the Company’s standard expectations — which often exceed our compliance obligations — and framework for EHS performance across our operations.
+• EHS Policy and Global EHS Directives that establish the Company's standard expectations — which often exceed compliance obligations — for EHS performance across our operations.

 • Training across a wide variety of safety topics, including peer-to-peer observations and interventions.